abkarim/xynity-blocks/README.md

-# xynity-blocks
+# Xynity Blocks

-Extends Block Themes functionality and Adds blocks.
+Extends block themes functionality and blocks.
 You will get every options to edit.
-That's mean you have the full control of your site.
+That means now you have the full control of your site.
+[Download latest version](https://github.com/abkarim/xynity-blocks/releases).

 ## Settings